-Here are some key highlights that a TDP now must have
+Here are some key highlights that a TXP now must have

 - Ability to upload your own Skills Library (or skills categories)

-- System allows you to add/edit/delete skills within the system’s skill library
+- The system allows you to add/edit/delete skills within the system’s skill library

-- System comes with a built-in skills library
+- The system comes with a built-in skills library

-- Future tech – AI in system can scan documents, courses, content, audio and video files and produce skill results (I should add, a vendor who is not a TDP, but a learning suite – Fuse, is launching this specific feature this Fall, 2021)
+- AI in the system can scan documents, courses, content, audio and video files and produce skill results

-- System can generate a playlist based on skill rating, skill level or any other skill related variable
+- The system can generate a playlist based on skill rating, skill level, or any other skill related variable

-- Future tech – Learner can view “Coaching or Expert” list, and select individual(s) based on their expertise in a skill or skills
+- Learners can view the “Coaching or Expert” list, and select individual(s) based on their expertise in a skill or skills

-- System comes with a video skills validation component with digital coaching and skill-based scenarios and role playing (There are vendors who have this today, ironically, none are TDPs)
+- The system comes with a video skills validation component with digital coaching and skill-based scenarios and role-playing (There are vendors who have this today, ironically, none are TDPs)

 - TAGS- Administrator can create TAGS by Skills, Interest, Job Role, etc.

-- Administrator can create skills and skill taxonomies
+- Administrators can create skills and skill taxonomies

 - Administrator dashboard shows information around skills – (Skill proficiency levels, top skills sought out by learners, Most Popular content tied to a skill or skills, Least popular skill or skills, least popular content by skill, skill comparison data) – One TDP already has this – okay most of it, but still!! – I think it is a must feature for not just the TDPs but any learning system.
 It could be AWESOME, not as AWESOME as Mr.Pibb (the soda), but very, very close.

-- Manager can see the skill(s) for each employee in their team/department
+- Managers can see the skill(s) for each employee in their team/department

 - Built-in Skills Validation tool (Remember I prefer the term ‘validation’ over assessment)